meuus90/Android-DI-Example/README.md

 # Overview #
+This sample source provides a way to create an Android project using DI and MVVM.

-### Sample codes on This Android project
+## Sample codes on This Android project
 - Dependency Injection (DI)
+- MVVM
 - Repositories : Local Repository, Remote(Server) Repository
-- MVVM :
+- Test Codes

-## Libraries
+## Libraries used by this project
 ### Kotlin
 org.jetbrains.kotlin:kotlin-stdlib-jdk7